alvinashcraft/speaking/README.md

 - Create a WinUI App with Microsoft's Community Toolkits (Workshop)
 - Build beautiful multi-platform apps with Uno Platform
 - Create multi-platform apps with .NET MAUI and the MAUI Community Toolkit
-- Build intelligent apps with WinUI, Phi Silica and the Windows Copilot Runtime
+- Build intelligent apps with WinUI, Phi Silica and the Windows AI APIs

 ## Recent Speaking Engagements